 The County Council continues to prioritise the diversion of waste from landfill.
-The main areas of activity continue to be the provision of new and enhanced recycling centres, and incentives for collection authorities to provide kitchen waste collections and enhanced recycling services in particular.
 However, current forecasts anticipate increases in residual waste volumes, in part as a result of the wider economic recovery, which will lead to significant additional costs for the Council that have been built into budget plans.
 Further details regarding residual waste projections are included in Appendix 4.